Tuesday, July 7th – Sunday, July 26th, 2015

 - Materials to complete design projects.

-Tuition for this program is $300.
+Tuition for this program is $350.
+Register before May 1st for an automatic $50 discount.
 Scholarships may be available; please inquire at firstname.lastname@example.org.

 Megan Morey also serves as GRSF’s technical director.
 She has recently completed her MFA in Technical Direction from University of Nevada Las Vegas.
 Her thesis work focused on topics related to theatre education and outreach, as well as ways to incorporate design skills into classroom curriculum.

 Lauren Smith has worked with GRSF in various capacities for six seasons.
-She currently serves as the Education Coordinator and a Co-Teacher for Shakespeare for Young Designers.
 Previous Theatre for Young Audiences and teaching experiences include the Repertory Theatre of St. Louis, Children’s Theatre Company, and Metro Theater Company.
 Her focuses include arts integration into standard classroom curriculum, children’s and young adult literature, and Shakespeare to foster literacy, collaboration, and confidence in young people.